The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Towards More Accurate Models of PB

 \citet{REH21} approach the first stage of the process---the \emph{shortlisting stage}, during which agents submit proposals for projects that could be considered throughout the process---as a multi-winner election for which there is no specific requirements regarding the size, or cost, of the outcome.
 They define and analyse several \emph{shortlisting rules} that could be used to create the shortlist based on different ideas: diversity in the voters represented, diversity in the essence of the proposals, and limited size of the shortlist to reduce the cognitive burden induced by the voting stage.

 In addition to the first stage, \citet{REH21} also study their end-to-end model in its entirety.
-They focus on its strategic aspects.
-They try to answer questions of the type: can an agent improve their satisfaction with the final outcome by not proposing a project in the first stage?
+They focus on its strategic aspects and try to answer questions of the type: can an agent improve their satisfaction with the final outcome by not proposing a project in the first stage?
 Their findings indicate that, unsurprisingly, it is difficult to prevent strategic behaviours.

-\subsection{Local Versus Global Processes}
+\subsection{Local versus Global Processes}

 Real-life PB processes tend to be implemented at the scale of a municipality.
 It is very common for the municipality to actually implement several local PB processes, one for each district for instance, instead of one general process.
-This is the case in Amsterdam \citep{amspb} for instance, and to some extent in Paris \citep{parispb}\footnote{In Paris, the PB process combines local and global aspects: voters can vote on the projects for their district together with some Paris-wide projects.}.
+This is the case in \textit{e.g.} Amsterdam \citep{amspb}, and to some extent in Paris \citep{parispb}\footnote{In Paris, the PB process combines local and global aspects: voters can vote on the projects for their district together with some Paris-wide projects.}.
 Motivated by this observation \citet{HKPP21} investigate the effect of the local versus global implementation of PB processes.

 In their study, \citet{HKPP21} introduce a model of \emph{district-based PB}.
 Each project belongs to a specific district and contributes a fixed additive amount to the welfare of its district.
 In addition, there is a budget limit for each district.
-A budget allocation is called \emph{district fair} if it provides each district at least as much social welfare as they could achieve with their share of the budget limit.
-The authors then consider the problem of selecting a global budget allocation that is district fair.
+A budget allocation is called \emph{district-fair} if it provides each district at least as much social welfare as they could achieve with their share of the budget limit.
+The authors then consider the problem of selecting a global budget allocation that is district-fair.

-\citet{HKPP21} show that it is computationally hard to maximise social welfare under district fairness constraints.
-In addition, they show that one can, in polynomial time, find probabilistic outcomes that maximises the global social welfare while being almost district-fair in expectation.
-Finally, they show that by slightly overspending (by a factor $1.647 + \epsilon$, with $\epsilon > 0$), one can find in polynomial time budget allocations that maximise the global social welfare while providing ``district-fairness up to one project'' to each district.
+\citet{HKPP21} show that it is computationally hard to maximise social welfare under district-fairness constraints.
+In addition, they show that one can, in polynomial time, find probabilistic outcomes that maximise the global social welfare while being almost district-fair in expectation.
+Finally, they show that by slightly overspending (by a factor $1.647 + \epsilon$, with $\epsilon > 0$), one can find budget allocations that maximise the global social welfare while providing ``district-fairness up to one project'' to each district in polynomial time.